nhsuk/user-feedback-form/README.md

 If you do not have a node-based javascript frontend build, you can use the minified javascript distribution.

-The latest javascript file can be found in github releases https://github.com/nhsuk/user-feedback-form/releases (TODO: release to github)
+The latest javascript file can be found in github releases https://github.com/nhsuk/user-feedback-form/releases

 ```html
 <!-- in the html <head> -->